-An impairment loss is recognized in earnings if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
+An impairment loss is recognized in the statements of operations and comprehensive earnings (loss) if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.

-An impairment reversal is recognized in earnings if there has been a subsequent increase in the estimate of the recoverable amount following the recognition of an impairment loss in prior periods.
+An impairment reversal is recognized in the statements of operations and comprehensive earnings (loss) if there has been a subsequent increase in the estimate of the recoverable amount following the recognition of an impairment loss in prior periods.
 The reversal of prior impairment is recognized only to the extent of the increase in the estimated recoverable amount or the asset's carrying amount, net of depletion, that would have resulted had no impairment loss been recognized on the asset in prior periods.